-The Trust is keeping a close eye on guidance about Covid-19 and taking necessary steps to protect the health and safety of our supporters, volunteers, staff and the public.
-We will continue to update this page as the situation develops to keep you informed about the measures we are taking and how this affects you.
+We continue to review our activities in response the ongoing COVID-19 situation, taking sensible steps to protect the health and safety of staff, volunteers and members of the public.
+We will regularly update this page to keep you informed about the measures we are taking and how this affects you.

 How you can help